spellworks/spellworks/README.md

 # spellworks
-potoype for spellworks forum, based on gunicorn, flask and mongoengine.
+Potoype for spellworks forum, based on flask and mongoengine.